-Here are some of the habits and practices that will help you avoid an accident:
+Here are a few best practices that will help you avoid an accident:

 All states require motorcycle riders to possess a license for this type of vehicle.
 You must take and pass a motorcycle driver's license test even if you have one for an automobile.
-In most states, the test consists of a written exam and a road test.
+In most states, the examination consists of a written and a road test.
 You may also need to take a rider safety and education course.
-You should find out the exact requirements in your state before you get on the road.
+To find out the exact requirements, you can visit the California Department of Motor Vehicles.

 If you are new to motorcycle riding, you should get a feel for how it handles and responds to your motions.
 This is best done by riding in a controlled area—a place that is relatively unpopulated and free of traffic.
-You should also practice riding in such an area in a variety of weather conditions.
-You will need to find out how your bike handles on wet and icy roads.
+You should also practice riding in various weather conditions, as you will determine how your bike manages in wet or icy conditions.

-You should always check your motorcycle's tire pressure, brakes, light signals, and fluid levels before you get on the road.
-You should be especially watchful for discrepancies such as gas or liquid leaks.
+Always check your motorcycle's tire pressure, brakes, light signals, and fluid levels before you get on the road.
+Be mindful of discrepancies such as gas or liquid leaks.

-If you are carrying someone with you, they should mount the bike after you have started the engine.
-They should sit as far forward as possible.
-Passengers should always be mounted directly behind you; never in front.
+If you are bringing someone with you, they should mount the bike after starting the engine and sit as far forward as possible.
+Passengers should always be mounted directly behind you, never in front.
 Always brief your passengers before you hit the road.
-Inform them that they should keep legs and feet away from the muffler.
-They must also maintain a firm grip on your waist, hips, or belt, and they should move as little as possible.
+Inform them that they should keep their legs and feet away from the muffler.
+They must also maintain a firm grip on your waist, hips, or belt and make minimal movements.

-You should always wear a motorcycle crash helmet.
+Always wear a motorcycle crash helmet.
 Your footwear should be high enough to cover your ankles.
-You should also wear gloves, as they improve your grip on the handlebars.
-You should also get into the habit of wearing a reflective vest.
-Even if you are traveling during the day, you want to carry one with you in case you must unexpectedly ride at night.
+Similarly to choosing the right footwear, gloves can improve your grip on the handlebars.
+Always wear a reflective vest, especially in foggy conditions.
+Ensure it is packed, in case you must unexpectedly ride at night.